TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Superconductivity/03 - Josephson Effect and Quantum Superconducting Devices.md

 \kappa = \sqrt{\frac{2m(V_0 - \epsilon_0)}{\hbar^2}}.
 $$
 The decay of $\Psi(x)$ determines the **tunneling amplitude**, and thus the size of the Josephson current.
-- Effective mass of the Cooper pair
+- **Effective mass of the Cooper pair**
 $$
 m = 2m_e
 $$
 The mass entering the equation is the mass of a **Cooper pair**, since the tunneling object is the paired-electron condensate (a composite boson).
 The mass controls how fast the wavefunction decays inside the barrier through the parameter $\kappa$.
-- Kinetic energy of the Cooper pairs
+- **Kinetic energy of the Cooper pairs**
 $$
 \epsilon_0 = \frac{1}{2} m v_s^2
 $$
-Here ( \epsilon_0 ) is the kinetic energy associated with the flow of the supercurrent.
+Here $\epsilon_0$ is the kinetic energy associated with the flow of the supercurrent.
 The superfluid velocity is related to the gradient of the condensate phase:
 $$
 v_s = \frac{\hbar}{m}, \nabla \theta.
 $$
 Thus the kinetic energy depends on the **phase gradient** across the junction.
-Since typically ( \epsilon_0 \ll V_0 ), the Cooper pairs cannot propagate inside the barrier, leading to exponential decay.
+Since typically $\epsilon_0 \ll V_0$, the Cooper pairs cannot propagate inside the barrier, leading to exponential decay.

----

-## **• Barrier potential**
+So in this equation it takes the role of the total energy in the usual Schrödinger equation.
+- **Barrier potential**
 $$
 V(0) = V_0
 $$
 This is the **effective potential energy** representing the energy cost for a Cooper pair to enter the insulating barrier.
-The difference ( V_0 - \epsilon_0 ) determines how strongly the wavefunction decays:
+The difference $V_0 - \epsilon_0$ determines how strongly the wavefunction decays:
 $$
 \kappa = \sqrt{\frac{2m(V_0 - \epsilon_0)}{\hbar^2}}.
 $$

-Larger ( V_0 ) → faster decay → smaller Josephson critical current.
+Larger $V_0$ → faster decay → smaller Josephson critical current.
-Smaller or thinner ( V_0 ) → slower decay → larger critical current.
+Smaller or thinner $V_0$ → slower decay → larger critical current.

----

-If you want, I can also format **the entire Josephson Schrödinger equation** in LaTeX with a full textual explanation underneath (textbook style).
+The standard solution
 ## References